Panos997/Invoice_Understanding/README.md

 The second approach, although more labor-intensive, showed greater potential for accurately completing the task.
 It involved the fine-tuning of LayoutLMv3.
 Consequently, all 180 documents were annotated by us, resulting in over 600 annotations.
 By employing LayoutLMv3-base and training it for just a few epochs, we achieved impressive results.

 This project outlines a viable pathway for leveraging document-oriented multimodal models to effectively extract key information from a diverse set of documents, starting from the ground up with data annotation and leading to the successful training of such models.

+The code for the impleemtaion based on this Github repository: https://github.com/manikanthp/LayoutLMV3_Fine_Tuning